Pratyush-12345/Shipment_delay_frieght/README.md

-# Frieght Tiger Assignment
+# Freight Tiger Assignment

-This repository contains the solutions for the assignments on **Shipment Delay Prediction** and **Image Classification**, provided by Frieght Tiger.
+This repository contains the solutions for the assignments on **Shipment Delay Prediction** and **Image Classification**, provided by Freight Tiger.

 ---